Bias-Variance Games: Model and Preliminaries

-\paragraph{Individual rationality} Individual rationality of the one-player setting implies individual rationality of the two-player setting.
+\paragraph{Individual rationality.} As in the one-player benchmark, we will be interested in player choices that are individually rational.
+A straightforward result is that individual rationality of the one-player setting implies individual rationality of the two-player setting, as the following proposition demonstrates:

-\begin{proposition} Bias-variance games with distributions $X \in \X$ satisfying $\mu^2 + \sigma^2 \leq 1$ are individually rational, i.e., expected payoffs in the game are non-negative. \end{proposition}
+\begin{proposition} Bias-variance games with distributions $X \in \X$ satisfying $\mu^2 + \sigma^2 \leq 1$ are individually rational: namely, expected payoffs in the game are non-negative. \end{proposition}

-\begin{proof} In the one-player setting player $i$'s expected payoff with draw $a_i \sim X_i$ is $\expect{1-a_i^2} \geq 0$ which satisfies individual rationality.
-Consider the two player game where the other player $j = 3-i$ has draw $a_j$.
-When the other player's draw is $|a_{j}| \leq 1$, the payoff of player $i$ is non-negative for all $a_i$: for $|a_i| \leq |a_{j}| \leq 1$ player $i$ wins and has non-negative payoff $1-a_i^2$ and for $|a_i| > |a_{j}|$ then player $i$ loses and has payoff 0.
-When the other player's draw is $|a_{j}| > 1$, then player $i$'s distribution of payoffs in the two player game dominates her distribution of payoffs in the one-player setting (when player $i$ loses, instead of a negative payoff her payoff is zero).
-As the latter setting had non-negative expectation, so does the former. \end{proof}
+\ifMS \proof{Proof.} \else\begin{proof}\fi In the one-player setting player $i$'s expected payoff with realization $a_i \sim X_i$ is $\expect{1-a_i^2} \geq 0$ which satisfies individual rationality.
+Consider the two-player game where the other player $j = 3-i$ has realization $a_j$.
+When the other player's realization is $|a_{j}| \leq 1$, the payoff of player $i$ is non-negative for all $a_i$: for $|a_i| \leq |a_{j}| \leq 1$ player $i$ wins and has non-negative payoff $1-a_i^2$ and for $|a_i| > |a_{j}|$ then player $i$ loses and has payoff 0.
+When the other player's realization is $|a_{j}| > 1$, then player $i$'s distribution of payoffs in the two player game dominates his distribution of payoffs in the one-player setting (when player $i$ loses, instead of a negative payoff her payoff is zero).
+As the latter setting had non-negative expectation, so does the former. \ifMS\Halmos\endproof \else \end{proof}\fi

-\paragraph{Solution concepts} We will utilize two solution concepts.
-For our numerical results we will consider the utilities of players when their opponents' strategies are fixed, and so look for a pure Nash equilibrium.
-Such equilibria always exist in the games we consider, as the theorem below states.
-For our main theoretical result on the preference of bias over variance we will show that there exists a much stronger equilibrium, namely one in ex post dominant strategies.
+\paragraph{Solution concepts.} \ifaer We will consider various solution concepts. \else When there is a single player, the concept of optimality is straightforward.
+When there are more players, however, different actions may be better depending on the actions of other players. ``Solutions'' to games thus consist of finding strategies of players that satisfy different notions of equilibrium. \fi For our main theoretical result on the preference of variance over bias we will utilize a very strong notion, namely that of ex post dominant strategies.
+A strategy is ex post dominant for player $i$ if it yields that player the highest utility regardless of the {\em realized} prediction of the opponent. \begin{definition} A strategy $X_i\in\X_i$ is {\em ex post dominant} for player $i$ if for all $X_i'\in\X_i$ and all realizations $a_j$ of player $j$ it holds that $u_i(X_i,a_j)\geq u_i(X_i',a_j)$. \end{definition}

+For our numerical and empirical results we will consider two weaker notions.
+The first, dominant strategies, requires that a strategy be optimal against any strategy of the opponent, but not necessarily against any realization of that strategy: \begin{definition} A strategy $X_i\in\X_i$ is {\em dominant} for player $i$ if for all $X_i'\in\X_i$ and all $X_j\in\X_j$ it holds that $u_i(X_i,X_j)\geq u_i(X_i',X_j)$.
+If the inequality is strict for all $X_i'\neq X_i$, then $X_i$ is {\em strictly dominant}. \end{definition}